Organize Ballerina code

 command generates the following file structure.

-You may also try creating a service or a library package instead of the main function as explained in the sections below.
+Info: You may also create a service or a library package instead of the main function as explained in the sections below.

 Create a Ballerina service package

-This will create a Ballerina source containing a service declaration with Ballerina tests to test the service.
-The following file structure will be generated with the service template.
+This creates a Ballerina source containing a service declaration with Ballerina tests to test the service.
+It creates the following file structure with the service template.

 Create a library package

-This will create a Ballerina source file containing a function that prints Hello, world!
+This creates a Ballerina source file containing a function that prints Hello, world!

 file, which is required to publish a package to Ballerina Central.